Blog: Converted Wristwatches

-- The sub seconds dial is next to the nine, again in the wrong place for a wrist watch.
+- The small seconds dial is opposite the crown, not the customary place for a wrist watch.

-- The long pendant carries the bow to which a safety chain is usually attached.
+- The long pendant carries a bow to which a safety chain is usually attached.

-- There is usually an engraved pattern and a cartouche for the owner's initials on the back of the case (not shown).
+- There is usually an engraved pattern on the back of the case (not shown).

 Pocket watches converted to wristwatches usually show signs of all these problems.
 The 12 is often in the wrong place, or the dial feet have been cut off so that the dial can be rotated.
 The bow has been removed and the pendant and winding stem cut down, usually quite obviously.
 The position on the sub seconds display cannot be moved and would still appear at 9 o'clock, so often watches were chosen that have no seconds display.
-Nothing is done about the engraving on the back of the case, which is a dead give away that the watch left the factory as a pocket watch.
+Nothing is done about the engraving on the back of the case, which is not a problem in itself but is a dead give away that the watch left the factory as a pocket watch.